-- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, including the following contaminants: Total Particulate Matter (e.g. dust deposition), Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
+- Ambient air quality in the project areas and, for the quarry site, the results of a baseline survey of ambient air quality, including (but not necessarily limited to) the following contaminants: Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - Current ambient noise levels within the local area, including the results of a baseline ambient noise survey.
 Information on typical sound sources, geographic extent and temporal variations will be included; - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
 The EIS will describe night-time illumination levels during different weather conditions and seasons; and - Historical records of total precipitation (rain and snow), mean, max and min temperatures.

-Terrestrial Environment-Geology and Geochemistry
+Terrestrial Environment-Geology, Terrain and Soils, and Geochemistry

+The EIS will describe the following:

-- A discussion of the bedrock and host rock geology of the deposit which includes a table of geologic descriptions, geological maps and cross-sections of appropriate scale.
-Where appropriate, the following geologic parameters will be included: - Maps of surficial and bedrock geology showing the distribution of geologic units; - Representative lithologic and sediment descriptions including: age, colour, grain size, porosity, moisture conditions, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of surficial and bedrock units; - A geological stratigraphic framework for the surficial sediments and bedrock as appropriate in support of hydrogeological assessments.
-In particular, delineation of key stratigraphic and hydrogeologic boundaries, the spatial distribution and thickness of lithologic units shown in plan and cross-section; - Alteration styles, mineralogy, bulk chemistry, trace metal chemistry occurrence and intensity of bedrock units; - Structural fabric (e.g. joints and fractures, faults, foliation and lineation) and structural relationships, structural characterization of the rock formations impacted by the project; - o Type and grade of metamorphism; and - Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
-This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area; - Geomorphology and topography of areas proposed for construction of major project components; - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A description of geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - o History of seismic activity in the area; - Isostatic rise or subsidence; - Landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities; and - History of landslide-generated tsunamis if near a shoreline. - Sites of paleontological or palaeobotanical significance; and - A characterization of the geochemical composition of expected mine materials such as waste rock and/or tailings if applicable, overburden and potential construction material, which will include: - o Mineralogy; - Elemental composition of host lithologies and ore in study area (major and trace elements); and - Potential for acid generation, neutralization and contaminated neutral drainage.
+- The bedrock and host rock geology including geological maps and cross-sections of appropriate scale.
+Where appropriate, the following geologic parameters will be included: - Representative lithologic and sediment descriptions including: age, colour, grain size, porosity, moisture conditions, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of surficial and bedrock units: - A geological stratigraphic framework for the surficial sediments and bedrock as appropriate in support of hydrogeological assessments.
+In particular, delineation of key stratigraphic and hydrogeologic boundaries, the spatial distribution and thickness of lithologic units shown in plan and cross-section; - Structural fabric (e.g., joints and fractures, faults, foliation and lineation) and structural relationships, structural characterization of the rock formations impacted by the project;

+- A characterization of the geochemical composition of expected materials such as waste rock, aggregate, overburden and potential construction material, including any potential for acid generation, neutralization and contaminated neutral drainage (see below). - A description/details of soil sample analysis completed and the quality assurance/quality control program followed; - Suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas; and - A summary of the baseline data on the concentration of trace elements in site soils prior to project development.